 Treatments for Cardiovascular Conditions Include Medications and Surgery

 Treatment for most cardiovascular conditions includes a combination of two or more therapies.
-For instance, patients with coronary heart disease may receive medications to help alleviate symptoms and prevent complications, surgery to widen or bypass clogged coronary arties, and specific diet and lifestyle instructions to help undo as much reversible damage as possible.
+For instance, patients with coronary heart disease may receive medications to help alleviate symptoms and prevent complications, surgery to widen or bypass clogged coronary arteries and specific diet and lifestyle instructions to help undo as much reversible damage as possible.

-The most common types of treatment for cardiovascular conditions include:
+Common types of treatment for cardiovascular conditions include:

 - An angioplasty (surgery to repair or unblock an artery), with or without the placement of a stent to keep the artery open afterward